YSW Team

 Sabrina Rostek

-As a creative office all-rounder, Sabrina works for the management team of the Other Music Academy e.V.
+is a creative office all-rounder who works for the management team of the Other Music Academy e.V.
 She is a typical humanities scholar with creative ambitions who is keen on cultural events.
-For the association, she mainly takes care of the financial matters of Yiddish Summer Weimar, but she can also solve HTML or computer problems and make good coffee!
-She will not be present at YSW 2023 and 2024, as she will again be facing family challenges and taking care of offspring.
+For the association, she mainly takes care of the financial side of Yiddish Summer Weimar, but she can also solve HTML or computer problems and make good coffee!

 Photo: Antonia Ramljak